khaledsultan/FullStack/git-cheatsheet.md

 # Git_cheat_sheet

-- git branch : list all branches
+- git branch : list all your branches
 - git switch : change from branch to another